-An ammonia challenge cannot be utilized in a clinical trial due to safety concerns, as ammonia is an extremely toxic molecule.
-Instead, the metabolic output of the urea cycle can be assessed by using a URT in which subjects are administered 13C-sodium acetate.
-Sodium acetate is a salt that is commonly found in food sources and, like ammonia, the carbon is metabolized through the urea cycle and excreted in the urine.
-13C-sodium acetate, a labeled isotope of sodium acetate, is ingested by participants as part of the URT to measure the overall activity of the urea cycle, and blood is drawn at multiple time points to measure the amount of 13C-urea that is generated.
+An ammonia challenge cannot be utilized in a clinical trial due to safety concerns.
+Instead, a ureagenesis rate test, or URT, is employed to measure the metabolic output of the urea cycle.
+In this assay, subjects are administered

+C-sodium acetate, and blood is drawn at multiple time points to measure the amount of Curea that is generated.
 This measure of ureagenesis represents a clinically meaningful signal of the metabolic output of the urea cycle.
-An increase in the metabolic output of the urea cycle, as indicated by an increase in the amount of 13C-sodium acetate metabolized, is expected to correlate with an increase in the amount of ammonia metabolized.
 The rate of ureagenesis is inversely related to the severity of UCD.
 Studies have shown that while baseline plasma urea levels of asymptomatic carriers of these disorders are indistinguishable from those of healthy volunteers, baseline plasma urea levels among symptomatic patients are significantly lower.
 Notably, the measurement of ureagenesis in prior clinical trials of therapeutics designed to treat patients with OTC deficiency has been demonstrated to translate well to clinical response.
 Although preclinical studies suggest increases in urea are less pronounced than decreases in ammonia, we believe ureagenesis is a reliable indicator of therapeutic efficacy.
-Thus, we have incorporated this assay in ongoing assessments of CMP-CPS-001 in our healthy volunteer Phase 1 clinical trial.
+Thus, we have incorporated this marker in ongoing assessments of CMP-CPS-001 in our healthy volunteer Phase 1 clinical trial.
 Based on our preclinical studies we believe small increases (approximately 20%) in ureagenesis may ultimately translate to meaningful clinical activity in patients in subsequent trials.
 It is possible that we may observe smaller increases in healthy volunteers, as their ureagenesis rates are operating at full capacity, underrepresenting the potential efficacy when tested in patients with low ureagenesis rates.
-However, it is possible that an increase in 13C-sodium acetate metabolism, as measured by the URT, will not correlate to an increase in ammonia metabolism and that variability in the results of the assay could render interpretation difficult.
-For a further discussion of our use of this assay, please see "Risk factors-The outcome of preclinical studies and earlier-stage clinical trials may not be predictive of future results or the success of later preclinical studies and clinical trials."